cbws/cbws.github.io/projects/docs/managing-projects.md

 !!! hint
-    Since project names are unique across the entire CBWS platform it might be useful to for example prepend them with a abbreviation of your organization or product name.
+    Since project names are unique across the entire CBWS platform it might be useful to for example prepend them with an abbreviation of your organization or product name.

 === "Panel"
     1. Click on the project selection button